languagetool-org/languagetool/languagetool-standalone/README.txt

 history has been preserved.
 History is lost for:
  * binary files
  * branches and tags
-If you need this history, the old subversion repository will be available at http://svn.code.sf.net/p/languagetool/code/trunk/languagetool/
+If you need this history, the old subversion repository is still available at http://svn.code.sf.net/p/languagetool/code/trunk/languagetool/

 ------------------------------------------------